Do you have high cholesterol? Here's the latest research on using flaxseed oil on cholesterol.

-A study from Rome showed eating 20 grams a day of flaxseeds (about 1 tablespoon) reduces total cholesterol levels by 17% and triglycerides levels by a whopping 36%.
+A study from Rome showed that eating 20 grams a day of flaxseeds (about 1 tablespoon) will reduce total cholesterol levels by 17% and triglycerides levels by 36%.

 How does this happen?

-Flaxseeds are high in lignans and fiber.
-The flaxseed fiber mixes with bile acids in your gut.
-This forces your liver to make more bile from cholesterol...thus lowering your cholesterol levels!
+The lignans are a phyto-estrogen (plant-like estrogen) and antioxidant.
+The fiber mixes with bile acids in your gut and forces your liver to make more bile from cholesterol which causes your cholesterol levels to decrease.

 Flaxseed supplementation in hyperlipidemic patients.
 Rev Med Chir Soc Med Nat Iasi.
 2005 Jul-Sep;109(3):502-6.
 Popa University of Medicine and Pharmacy Iasi, School of Medicine.